 Dr. Christianne Esposito-Smythers received a B.A. from Lafayette College in 1995 where she graduated Summa Cum Laude with a double major in Psychology and English.
 She received her M.S. in 1997 and her Ph.D. in 2000 in Clinical Psychology (Child Track) from Virginia Tech.
 She completed a Postdoctoral Fellowship in Clinical Child Psychology at the Warren Alpert Medical School of Brown University from 2000-2001.
 She completed a T32 NIAAA funded Postdoctoral Fellowship in alcohol intervention research at the Brown University Center for Alcohol and Addiction Studies from 2001-2003.
 After completing this fellowship, she joined the faculty as an Assistant Professor in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University.
 She left Brown Medical School to join the Clinical Psychology faculty at George Mason University (GMU) in 2008.
-Dr. Esposito-Smythers is currently an Associate Professor in the Psychology Department at GMU, Director of Clinical Training/Program Director for the Clinical Psychology Doctoral Program at GMU, as well as an adjunct faculty in the Department of Behavioral and Social Sciences at Brown University.
-She is also a Licensed Clinical Psychologist.
+Dr. Esposito-Smythers is currently a Professor in the Psychology Department and Director of the new Center for Evidence-Based Behavioral Health at Mason.
+A primary mission of this Center is to support research to develop, test, and implement culturally responsive evidence-based behavioral health interventions in community settings.
+Additionally, she is a Licensed Clinical Psychologist.

 Esposito-Smythers, C., Spirito, A., Kahler, C. W., Hunt, J., & Monti, P. (2011).
 Treatment of co-occurring substance abuse and suicidality among adolescents: A randomized trial.
 Journal of Consulting and Clinical Psychology, 79, 728–739. doi: 10.1037/a0026074 PMC3226923

-Esposito-Smythers, C., Rallis, B., Machell, K., Williams, C. & Fischer, S. (in press).
+Esposito-Smythers, C., *Rallis, B., *Machell, K., *Williams, C. & Fischer, S. (2018).
 Brief interventions for adolescents with substance abuse and comorbid psychiatric problems.
-In P. Monti, Colby, S, & O'Leary, T. (Eds) Adolescents Alcohol and Substance Abuse: Reaching Teens Through Brief Interventions.
+In P. Monti, Colby, S, & O'Leary, T. (Eds) Brief Interventions for Adolescents Alcohol and Substance Abuse.
 New York, NY: Guildford Press.

 Spirito, A., Esposito-Smythers, C., & Wolff, J. (2017).
 Developing and testing interventions for adolescent suicidal and non-suicidal self-injury.
 In J. R. Weisz & A.E.
 Kazdin (Eds.)
 Evidence-Based Psychotherapies for Children and Adolescents.
 New York, NY: Guilford Press.